rwpsychology/Psychology/README.md

 - Imprisonment: They may be willing to join your colony, but pawns you've captured and recruited will be resentful and awkward with the people that imprisoned them, until they get used to their new life.
 - Individuality: Pawns don't like looking the same as everybody else.
 They will get a gradually worsening mood penalty depending on how many other colony members are wearing a perfectly matching outfit.

-**New Incidents**
-- Quarrel: Two pawns friendly towards each other have their relationship damaged by an argument until they make up.
-- Homesick: One of your pawns is feeling homesick.
-They may spread it to other pawns through conversation.
-- Cliques: Two pawns who dislike each other separate the colony into cliques of their friends.
-Members of each clique may come to blows.
-- Sabotage: Strange things are happening in your base.
-Someone has to be to blame.
-But who?
-(You must enable this incident in the Mod Settings.)
-- Thief: Colonists and pets may spot thieves attempting to sneak into your base and steal valuables, who won't leave without a fight!

-**New Illnesses**
-- Anxiety: Pawns with this illness can have panic attacks, more frequent the worse their anxiety is.
-Severe anxiety also increases a pawn's mental break threshold, makes it more difficult for them to talk, and causes them to sleep more often.
-Long-term treatment can reduce anxiety to a level where it does not interfere with a pawn's daily routine.
-The younger the pawn, the more likely they are to develop anxiety and the more severe it is likely to be.
-Pawns can also develop anxiety after having a mental break.

 **New Mental Breaks**
 - Berserk (extreme): The same mental break you know and love, but its frequency is greatly reduced.
 Bloodlust pawns now have the greatest chance to go berserk, followed by psychopaths, then brawlers. (idea credit twoski)
 - Sadism (extreme): The pawn will go after the colony's prisoners and pets, as well as wild animals, and brutalize them.
 Psychopaths have the greatest chance to become sadistic, followed by bloodlust pawns, then brawlers. (idea credit twoski)